rust-cli/book/src/tutorial/errors.md

 only its string representation.
 The often used [`anyhow`] library has a neat solution for that:
-Similar to our `CustomError` type, it has a [`Context`] trait that contains a description as well as the original error.
+Similar to our `CustomError` type, its [`Context`] trait can be used to add a description.
+Additionally, it also keeps the original error, so we get a "chain" of error messages pointing out the root cause.

 [`anyhow`]: https://docs.rs/anyhow
 [`Context`]: https://docs.rs/anyhow/1.0/anyhow/trait.Context.html

-Let's first import `anyhow` crate by adding
-`anyhow = "1.0"` to the `[dependencies]` section of our `Cargo.toml` file.
+Let's first import the `anyhow` crate by adding `anyhow = "1.0"` to the `[dependencies]` section of our `Cargo.toml` file.